 50% Sphagnum Peat Moss:

 (Alternatively, coco coir amended with 1/2 cup gypsum per cuF to account for the absence of Sulphur).
-Coir has a lower CEC, is devoid of life, and of course utterly lacking in Sulphur.
+Coir has a lower CEC, is inert & contains no Sulphur.
 It is inherently inferior to sphagnum peat moss at face value but in taking the appropriate actions as noted above and proper long term soil care, this fact is of little consequence.

 Sphagnum peat moss not only contains nutrients but is also full of bacterial and fungal life including mycorrhizae.

 This can be in the form of Thermophilic compost, worm castings/vermicompost or leaf mould.
 Sourcing quality humus is key to growing vigorous and healthy plants from the beginning.
 A favorite variation on this portion is to use existing well used ‘notill soil’ which over the course of a few to several years literally becomes pure worm castings!

 Biochar has a laundry list of benefits and will have an article all to itself in the future.
 Again, source quality char made properly via pyrolysis and for general agricultural purposes it should be made in the 250C-400C temperature range.
 Biochar retains 10-12 times its weight in water (think: drought tolerance), stimulates microbial growth and diversity in the all important rhizosphere (increased yields), acts as a ‘reservoir’ for nutrients thus reducing ongoing fertilizer requirements.
 Incredibly porous increasing Oxygen content in the soil, and of course sequesters carbon.